bengler/captiquire/README.md

 # Disclaimer
 This is not secure.
 There are numerous ways to break out of the sandbox and run code in the parent context.
-It is as simple as grabbing a reference to the constructor of a function defined in the outside context, pass it some code, and voila, execute code in the unsecure context:
+It is as simple as grabbing a reference to the constructor of a function defined in the outside context, pass it some code, and voila, execute code in the parent context:

 ```js
 console.log.constructor('console.log(process.mainModule.require("fs"))')();